Akkmr111/Create-Your-Own-File-Encryption-and-Decryption-Tool-with-Python/README.md

 cryptography package
 Python 3

-Download the Source Code for File Encryption and Decryption Tool.
-Please download the source code for the Project using the link:

 Getting Started
 The requirement for this Python project can be installed using commands:
 1. Cryptography – pip install cryptography